tvdboom/ATOM/docs_sources/user_guide/models.md

 A voting model is created from a trainer through the [voting](../../API/ATOM/atomclassifier/#voting) method.
-The voting model is added automatically to the list of models in the pipeline, under the `Vote` acronym.
+The voting model is added automatically to the list of models in the trainer, under the `Vote` acronym.
 The underlying estimator is a custom adaptation of [VotingClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) or [VotingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingRegressor.html) depending on the task.
 The differences between ATOM's and sklearn's